The word ‘goth’ is used in various ways in various contexts. When applied to a person, what does it mean? Might you be a goth and not really know it?

 - The illustrations of Edward Gorey and art by Andy Warhol, who managed The Velvet Underground

 - Bauhaus and Sisters of Mercy are no more.
-They’ve been replaced by newer bands: Lycia, Faith and the Muse, Type O Negative, Nine Inch Nails, Interpol
+New bands have since replaced them: Lycia, Faith and the Muse, Type O Negative, Nine Inch Nails, Interpol

 - Industrial music was also pretty popular among goths